carbon-design-system/carbon/CONTRIBUTING.md

 ## Feature Branches

-If there's something that needs to be added or a bug that needs to be resolved, developers can contribute code within their own feature branches to make the changes that are needed.
+If there's something that needs to be added or a bug that needs to be resolved, developers can contribute code using feature branches.

 ```bash
 $ git clone git@github.ibm.com:Bluemix/pattern-library.git